Ophthalmology ST1 (OST) Application Guide

 Introduction

-The Ophthalmic Specialty Training Programme is a competitive 7-year training programme towards a certificate of completion of training (CCT) to become a Consultant Ophthalmologist.
-With a competition ratio of 14.41 in the 2024 application cycle, this may appear daunting at first glance, but understanding the selection criteria and early preparation is key to a successful application.
-The national recruitment process has traditionally been led by the Severn deanery, and you should regularly check their website for updates on the evidence folder requirements and the recruitment timeline.
+The Ophthalmic Specialty Training Programme is a competitive 7-year programme leading to a Certificate of Completion of Training (CCT) and eligibility to become a Consultant Ophthalmologist.
+With a competition ratio of 21.54:1 in the 2025 application cycle, this may appear daunting at first glance, but understanding the selection criteria for the application and preparing early are essential to a successful Ophthalmology ST1 application.
+The Severn Deanery traditionally leads the national recruitment process, so you should regularly check their website for updates on the evidence folder requirements and the recruitment timeline.
+Applicants are assessed through three main components: the multi-specialty recruitment assessment (MSRA), the portfolio (50%), and the interview (50%).

 The MSRA Examination

-Suppose you have a primary medical qualification from outside the UK.
-In that case, you should refer to the NICE Clinical Knowledge Summary (CKS) Guidelines, which outlines the clinical guidelines used in primary care.
-The situational judgement test assesses key attributes outlined in the GMC’s Good Medical Practice, including patient focus, commitment to professionalism, coping with pressure, effective communication and teamwork.
+The Multi-Specialty Recruitment Assessment (MSRA) was initially designed to be an assessment for general practice and covers a wide breadth of medicine.
+The assessment consists of 50% clinical questions and 50% situational judgement questions.
+The scope of examination closely resembles the curriculum for UK medical schools.
+For candidates who have sat the Situational Judgement Test (SJT) for the Foundation Programme, the SJT questions in the MSRA closely resemble these.
+If you have a primary medical qualification from outside the UK, you should refer to the NICE Clinical Knowledge Summary (CKS) Guidelines, which outline the clinical guidelines used in primary care.
+The situational judgement test assesses key attributes outlined in the GMC’s Good Medical Practice, including patient focus, commitment to professionalism, coping with pressure, effective communication, and teamwork.
 Candidates are presented with a series of work-related dilemmas and rank/select the most appropriate responses in each scenario.
+For both the clinical and situational judgement aspects of the MSRA, there are multiple online question banks available to help you familiarise yourself with the examination material and format.

 Top Tips For The MSRA

-• Start practising early with question banks!
+Start practising early with question banks!
 The breadth of the curriculum may initially seem overwhelming, but you can use the questions to guide your revision and identify key areas that require more revision.
-Most candidates start their revision 2 to 3 months prior to the examination; you may need to alter this depending on your other commitments and work schedule.
+Most candidates start their revision 2 to 3 months before the examination; you may need to alter this depending on your other commitments and work schedule.
 If you are applying outside the UK, you may need more time to familiarise yourself with the CKS guidelines.

-• Set up your Pearson Vue account early.
+Set up your Pearson Vue account early.
 There is often a rush to book the MSRA when registration opens to secure a good date and location.
-To minimise the stress of this, register for your Pearson Vue account before this and make note of your username and password!
+To minimise the stress of this, register for your Pearson Vue account before then and make note of your username and password!
 The last thing you want to do on the day of registration is to stress about setting up an account or trying to reset your forgotten account password.

-• Use the official MSRA preparatory material for the SJT section.
+Use the official MSRA preparatory material for the SJT section.
 After the MSRA registration period closes, you will be sent an ‘MSRA preparatory materials’ email with a full MSRA paper included.
 This will include an answer bank and an explanation for each question.
 This is particularly important for the SJT section as it gives you a guide to what responses the official examiners are looking for.
 Use this to guide your revision for the SJT.

 The Portfolio